writethedocs/www/docs/blog/2022-community-update.rst

 Thanks again to `Aaron <https://www.aaronrcollier.com/>`_ for taking over the newsletter editor role, and thanks to `Beth <https://bethaitman.com/>`_ for doing it for the last few years.

 We're looking forward to seeing everyone online for our virtual `Prague <http://www.writethedocs.org/conf/prague/2022/>`_ on **September 11-13** in the CEST timezone.
 Tickets are still on sale until a week before the event, so grab yours now if you haven't yet.
 We're also getting excited about our upcoming virtual `Australia <http://www.writethedocs.org/conf/australia/2022/>`_ conference on **December 8-9** in the AEDT timezone.
-The `Australia conference CFP <https://www.writethedocs.org/conf/australia/2022/cfp/>`_ **is open until September 16 if you have ideas to present.**
+The `Australia conference CFP <https://www.writethedocs.org/conf/australia/2022/cfp/>`_ is open until September 16 if you have ideas to present.

-We also had our third virtual Portland conference this year.
+We had our third virtual Portland conference this year.
 It was another success with almost 600 people attending from all over the world.
 The `videos <https://www.youtube.com/playlist?list=PLZAeFn6dfHpnDhFvXG8GprqlLlzSQRBui>`_ from the conference are available online.